leesjensen/240notes/README.md

 - A lot of students are using ChatGPT and totally getting confused by just pasting it into their code.
 - Use the deliverable overview graph at the beginning of the class to help describe the 10k view.

+## Future work for chess

+- remove database.java
+- remove interfaces
+- use interfaces for data access

+## Work to do now

+- write final %5
+- bonus for survey 5%

 ## Record of experience

 | Week | Day | Topics                                                                                      | Notes                                                                                                                                                                                                                                                                                                                                                   |